 The Ngorongoro Conservation Area has at its centre one of the most magnificent natural wonders on earth, the Ngorongoro Crater.
 Around three million years ago, this huge volcano blew its top, and left a caldera that measures 16-19km in diameter.
 Before it blew, it was thought to be as high as Africa’s tallest mountain, Kilimanjaro!

 Due to the enclosed nature of the crater, it forms its own eco-system, with a mineral-rich basin surrounded by high sides that force moisture into the air, creating higher than average rainfall.

 Taking advantage of this are around 25,000 large mammals, mostly herbivores but with lots of predators keeping the population in check, you can see cheetah, leopard, wild dog, serval and lion here.

-The crater presents some unique aspects and challenges for the local wildlife.
-For example you will find no giraffe here, as there are very few trees within the crater.
+The crater presents some unique aspects and challenges for local wildlife.
+For example, you will find no giraffe here, as there are very few trees within the crater.
 The lion population have also been struggling, as the natural enclosure becomes a barrier for natural migration, so the prides here have become inbred, meaning regular outbreaks of disease.

 Have any of these locations piqued your interest?
 Be sure to keep these locations in mind when planning where to go on safari in Africa.